Skip to main content

 A veterinarian will determine what type of ear infection your canine companion has, and that will determine the appropriate treatment.
 There are three kinds of dog ear infections; otitis externa (outer ear), otitis media (middle ear), and otitis interna (inner ear infection).
 The most common type of ear infection for a dog is otitis externa (or outer ear infection).

-It’s important to note that veterinary medications are specially formulated for animals and that while some medications (such as antibiotics) are prescribed to both humans and animals, the formulations and dosage varies widely.
+It’s important to note that veterinary medications are specially formulated for animals.
+While some medications (such as antibiotics) are prescribed to both humans and animals, the formulations and dosage vary widely.
 Humans and animals metabolize medications differently, and certain human meds can be toxic for animals.
 Medications for dog ear infections should only be administered as prescribed by your vet.
 If a prescription is available at your local pharmacy, you may be able to use your SingleCare card to save.

 RELATED: Can I use SingleCare for pet medications?

-Some medications your veterinarian may prescribe to treat dog ear infection may include:
+Some medications your veterinarian may prescribe to treat dog ear infections may include:

 1. Ear drops

 Ear drops are often used to treat animals with chronic ear infections.
 These medications are applied directly into the ear.
-Some are administered multiple times a day and some are long-acting medications that are administered once by your veterinarian.
-Many are a combination of an antifungal, corticosteroid, and antibiotic.
+Some are administered multiple times a day, and some are long-acting medications that are administered once by your veterinarian.
+Many are a combination of an antifungal, corticosteroid, and antibiotics.
 Examples of these medications include:

 • Mometamax